ulangmeier/vanilla-coding-php-framework/readme.md

 ## About

-Vanilla PHP Framework Project was created by Urs Langmeier as an open-source initiative to help developers streamline their workflow.
+Vanilla PHP Framework was created by Urs Langmeier as an open-source initiative to help developers streamline their workflow.
 Urs Langmeier is the founder and initial developer, and continues to maintain and develop the project.

 ## Acknowledgements